 The Elk Refuge Inn is committed to providing great customer service and quality accommodation whilst striving to achieve complete environmental, financial and social sustainability helping to preserve our delicate ecosystem for future generations.
 Our commitment extends to every aspect of our operation.
 Our executive management team works closely with The Riverwind Foundation to implement best practices, monitor and review environmental initiatives which improve our sustainability performance.

 The Elk Refuge Inn is dedicated to our guests and staff to exceed expectations in all areas of hospitality.
 Our goal is to make a positive impact on our community, environment, and our guests.
 The Elk Refuge Inn is a RRR Business Leader with acknowledgment for our policies for reducing, reusing, and recycling.
 The Elk Refuge Inn is also participating in the Sustainable Tourism movement with daily practices of a sustainable business.
-Our goal is to be 100% sustainable by the end of 2018.

 Our policy for commitment to sustainable tourism includes these goals and associated policies: